HallLabs/tracy_matdb/README.md

 Code for generating configuration databases to train interatomic potentials.

 The interatomic potentials are created using [MLIP](http://gitlab.skoltech.ru/shapeev/mlip).
-Which uses [Quantum Espresso](https://gitlab.com/QEF/q-e).
+To train the potential Density Functional Theory (DFT) codes such as [Quantum Espresso](https://gitlab.com/QEF/q-e) or [VASP](https://www.vasp.at/) can be used.

 # Table of Contents